 Today, Magritte’s works are in an exhibition in Paris.
 The show wants to explore the artist’s keen interest in philosophy and how he converted his philosophical ideas into art.
 In an interview with Reuters, the custodian of Center Pompidou Didier Ottinger said:

-Philosophical tradition always rejected or had contempt for images because images belong to a sensual universe, and words belong to an intellectual universe.
+Obviously, philosophical tradition always rejected or had contempt for images because images belong to a sensual universe, and words belong to an intellectual universe.
 Magritte wanted to cross swords, meaning to engage in theoretical combat with the philosophers, to prove that images can express thoughts in the same way that words can.

 In short, Magritte is not interested entirely in the painting that he creates but rather in how art can change our view of the world.
 This is Not a Pipe teaches us that the thing we want is not as unassuming as what we see, but its meaning is hidden behind what is in front of us.
 But it is never easy to eliminate the obstruction because our eyes have no issues with the object, but instead, it is the thoughts and language in our minds.